mmistakes/minimal-mistakes/_posts/2016-09-07-TDD-thats-design-done.md

 # So to TDD or not to TDD? #

-So putting aside the sarcasm and the terrible similies, should you use Test Driven Development or not?
+So putting aside the sarcasm and the terrible similes, should you use Test Driven Development or not?
 Does it fulfil the promise of evolutionary design claimed by it's adherents or is it the 'snake oil' claimed by it's opponents?